tekichan/100-days-of-code-ios/LOG.md

 **Thoughts**: I revised data types: Int, Double, String, Bool, Array, Dictionary and Set.
 They are similar to those in other languages such as Python.
 They are also improved, e.g. default in Dictionary, to help in common scenarios.

 **Link to work**: N/A

+## Day 6: 27 May 2022

+**Today's Progress**: type annotation, if, switch, ternary, for, while, function and error

+**Thoughts**: Although most features are similar to other languages, Swift has its unique syntax and handling.

+**Link to work**: N/A